JiriSlof/KnowledgeBase/MS Exchange Server.md

 - Microsoft Exchange Server 2016
 - Microsoft Exchange Server 2019

-## Clients
-Users have a choice of clients to access their Exchange mailbox:
-- Microsoft Outlook
-    > Is the corporate Exchange client, which is part of Office Standard or Professional Plus and can also be purchased standalone
-- Outlook on the web
-    > Enables users to access their Exchange mailbox from almost any web browser.
-- Android / iOS Apps
-    > Mail/Calendar/Outlook Apps for Android and iOS devices are available from the relevant stores.

-> [!IMPORTANT]
-> *Note that users accessing their Exchange mailbox in any of these ways must be licensed with the relevant Exchange Server CALs, dependent on the functionality they will be using.*

 ## License model
 #### **Server License + CAL**
 	> A single server license must be assigned to the physical server.